kzkymur/seni/README.md

 # transition
 This is a editor using deep learning.
-You can experience neural style transfer, scenery image to painting like romanticism, impressionism, by VanGogh, by Redon, Ukiyoe.
-Furthermore you can interpolate between two transfered images.
+You can experience neural style transfer, scenery image to painting like romanticism, impressionism, by VanGogh, by Redon and Ukiyoe.
+Furthermore you can interpolate between two transfered images and download it in mp4.
 Please try it.

-## install
+## Install
 ```bash
 python3 -m venv <any directory name>
 source <any directory name>/bin/activate